 Department faculty are recognized for extensive academic achievements in subspecialties such as neuroradiology, nuclear medicine, magnetic resonance imaging, and pediatric radiology, body imaging and musculoskeletal radiology and women imaging.
 The Tulane Radiology Department faculty have earned honors for numerous award-winning scientific exhibits at professional meetings, and are known for a high volume of contributions to professional books and journals.
 Members are also prominent in national radiology organizations.

 Ninety percent of Tulane radiology residents pursue fellowships in subspecialty areas, and about thirty percent enter academic medicine.
-Our graduating residents have a ninety percent first time pass rate on the oral examination given by the ABR.
+Our graduating residents have greater then a ninety percent first time pass rate on the oral examination given by the ABR.

 Radiology Department SL-54, 1430 Tulane, LA 70112 504-988-7627 firstname.lastname@example.org